eromeroc/Explaining_ABM_SD/README.md

 **Output:** After successful execution, the preprocessed data in ARFF will be available in the path `./data/in`.

 **Requirements:** Ensure that you have R installed on your system before running the preprocessing scripts.
+Please refer to the requirements.txt file for the exact R package versions used.

 ### Subgroup Discovery Algorithms